sstarzh/Agility-2018-Afm-Flowmon-out-of-path-integrated-DDoS-solution/docs/intro.rst

 lab and access your jump host.

 ..
 NOTE::
-	 All work for this lab will be performed exclusively from the Ubuntu jumphost.
+	 All work for this lab will be performed exclusively from the Windows jumphost.
 No installation or interaction with your local system is required.